jforget/raku-Hamilton2/doc/Hamilton.en.md

 in the same way.
 It tries all macro-paths, including the two fruitless macro-paths starting from England.
 Among  the 16 182 regional paths in England, 13 132 stop at a border area (remember that all coastal areas are  now  border  areas).
-So the second programme pushes all 13 132 paths upto the `to-do` list, all of which will fail to generate a full path.
+So,  on both  occasions,  when  the  second programme processes the two sterile  macro-paths, it pushes all 13 132 paths upto the `to-do` list, all of which will fail to generate a full path.

 ```
 select count(*)